Northern Pride RLFC: 2026 season

-The 2025 Hostplus Cup is the 30th season of Queensland's top-level statewide rugby league competition run by the Queensland Rugby League.
-Fifteen teams will play over 23 rounds between March and August, with the finals series played in September.

-Russ Aitken was appointed as coach.
+The 2026 Hostplus Cup is the 31st season of Queensland's top-level statewide rugby league competition run by the Queensland Rugby League.
+Fifteen teams play over 23 rounds between March and August, with the finals series played in September.
+Former Canberra Raiders halfback Sam Williams was announced as the new head coach for the 2026–27 seasons, replacing Russ Aitken.
+Williams had previously coached the Queanbeyan Roos to 3 Minor Premierships and 2 Premierships.
+Prop Kenneth Fonoti was appointed captain for the 2026 season.